per1234/EtherEvent/README.md

   - Type: EthernetServer
 - Parameter(optional): **cookie** - Cookie value to use in the authentication process.
 This can be used to provide a truly random cookie for enhanced security.
 If this parameter is not specified then a pseudorandom cookie will be generated using `random()`.
   - Type: long
 - Parameter(optional): **password** - Password to use for the current event send.
 If the password parameter is used then the cookie parameter must be specified(If you want EtherEvent to generate your cookie then use `false` for the cookie parameter).
+To disable authentication on a per-receive basis use an empty password (`""`).
   - Type: char array, __FlashStringHelper(`F()` macro)
 - Returns: Buffer size required to receive the event.
 This is the length of the received event and the null terminator minus the amount of the event already read.
 If the authentication failed it will return -1.
   - Type: int